learning-zone/html-basics/html-mcq.md

 ## 6. Accessibility

-**Q26.** A designer creates a decorative divider image (a horizontal flourish).
+**Q.** A designer creates a decorative divider image (a horizontal flourish).
 A screen reader user is reading the page.
 What is the correct way to mark up this image so screen readers skip it?

 - A) `<img src="divider.png" alt="divider">`
 - B) `<img src="divider.png" alt="">`